 If you want to reach the young, check out Quintly.
-They support both TikTok and Snapchat.
-You’ll get the in-depth information expected with social media analytics tools, along with automated reports.
-This includes competitor analytics and actionable insights to help you improve.
+They support both TikTok and Snapchat, which can be key performance indicators.
+You’ll get the in-depth information expected with social media analytics tools, along with automated reports for top-performing posts and more.
+This includes competitor analytics and actionable insights.
 There are different features for various industries, including agencies and media companies.
-Finally, if you have enterprise-level needs, their API may be useful.
+If you have enterprise-level needs, their API may be useful.

 Pricing: from $300 a month